Piplip/TikTok-Live-Connector/README.md

 ![Forks](https://img.shields.io/github/forks/zerodytrash/tiktok-live-connector?style=flat&color=0274b5&alt=1)

 > [!NOTE]
-> This is not an official API.
+> This is <strong>not</strong> a production-ready API.
 It is a reverse engineering project.
-You are responsible for your usage of this library.
+Use the [WebSocket API](https://www.eulerstream.com/websockets) for production.

 > [!TIP]
 > An example project is available